ginkgo/micropolis/README.txt

 You can configure the program by modifying the options.txt configuration file.
 The file is pretty well-documented.

-Every value can also be set as command-line argument:

->micropolis --window-size="1280 1024"

 Interesting configuration-values are:

 input_file: